live-clones/lintian/doc/lintian.rst

 a directory appearing earlier in the list.
 This also holds for the checks provided by Lintian itself.

-Checks in Lintian consist of a description file (.desc) and a Perl module implementing the actual check (.pm).
-The names of these checks must consist entirely of the lower case characters ([a-z]), digits ([0-9]), underscore (_), dash (-), period (.) and forward slashes (/).
+Checks in Lintian consist of a Perl module implementing the actual check (.pm).
+The files names of such checks are expected to be in CamelCase.
+For the check name used on the command line, case transitions are replaced with hyphens.
+Perl's two colons (::) are replaced with a slash.

-The check name must be a valid Perl unique module name after the following transformations.
-All periods and dashes are replaced with underscores.
-All forward slashes are replaced with two colons (::).

-Check names without a forward slash (e.g. "fields") and names starting with either "lintian/" or "coll/" are reserved for the Lintian core.
 Vendors are recommended to use their vendor name before the first slash (e.g. "ubuntu/fields").